Search

 • Develop forward-looking capabilities: Anticipate risk adjustment scores, forecast revenues, predict population health trends, identify high utilizers, and address Social Determinants of Health.

-• Establish an RADV audit action plan: Detail retrieval and reporting of data, streamline tasks with a single data repository and automation, educate internal associates, and develop an implementation plan.
+• Establish a RADV audit action plan: Detail retrieval and reporting of data, streamline tasks with a single data repository and automation, educate internal associates, and develop an implementation plan.

-How Health Plans can leverage CMS RA deadline extension
+How Health Plans can leverage CMS Risk Ajustment Deadline Extension

 The entirety of risk adjustment data, inclusive of both Risk Adjustment Processing System (RAPS) Data and Encounter Data System (EDS) Data, necessary for the stated risk score evaluations, needs to be submitted on the designated “Deadline for Submission of Risk adjustment Data.